 Why what Nims did is interesting?

 I think Nims project was very interesting for different facts, like Kipchoge‘s Breaking 2 or INEOS 159, running the marathon distance under 2 hours.
 On both projects Eliud run a marathon distance but did-it not following the same rules others (and himself) face during an oficial marathon, as he had a car with a laser marking the pace to follow, an aerodynamic formation of pacers doing relays, a shoe with advanced technology and the choosing of the perfect day.
 Eliud didn’t want to break a (his) world record (subject to IAAF rules) but explore how fast his body could go in a marathon, using all (except doping) possible external help.
 Nims Project Possible was on the same direction, the goal of 14/7 was above any style restriction, the use of oxygen, dropping the altitude your body is feeling, decreasing the cold and speeding recovery, fixed ropes and heli transferts was the only way he believe possible to achieve the project.
-The real fact is that more than the 90% of the ascents to those mountains are made with the use of supplemental oxygen and/or commercial expedirtion style (fixed ropes, pre-set camps, porters…) so what Nims did shows the upper limit of the alpinism tourism performance.
+We can say Nims achievement had nothing to do with alpinism but was the top game of altitude tourism.
+The real fact is that more than the 90% of the ascents to those mountains are made with the use of supplemental oxygen and/or commercial expedirtion style (fixed ropes, pre-set camps, porters…) so what Nims did shows the upper limit of this alpinism tourism.
 If climbing today a 8000 via the normal route with oxygen and in a expedition style is not interesting for the alpinism, to climb it in only 6 month and a few days requires a exceptional talent in different areas; The logistics to go from mountain to mountain, have teams of strong climbers and staff in each one of them, the gear ready and in place, shedule, financing, permits, Base and mountain camps, and a big etcetera is very complexe and him and the Seven Summits Treks agency did an incredible work.
 Also to be 6 month “on the zone” climbing, but also thinking logistics, looking weather forecasts, dealing with gouvenrments for permits, going up, down and without any rest go up again in a exposed terrain is hard, physically but mostly mentally, is a very long time managing a huge stress and Nirmal excelled at it.